-Led by Children’s Cancer Institute and The Kids Cancer Centre at Sydney Children’s Hospital Randwick, part of The Sydney Children’s Hospitals Network, it is an unprecedented collaboration that stands to revolutionise the treatment of childhood cancer and an integral step towards curing every child.
+Led by Children’s Cancer Institute and The Kids Cancer Centre at Sydney Children’s Hospital Randwick, part of The Sydney Children’s Hospitals Network, Zero Childhood Cancer is an unprecedented collaboration that stands to revolutionise the way childhood cancer is treated, and represents an integral step towards curing every child.

-On average more than 200 children and adolescents in Australia will be diagnosed each year with a cancer type that has less than 30% survival, either on first diagnosis or after relapsing from their disease.
-It is these children – including those suffering from the most aggressive forms of childhood brain tumours, sarcomas, infant leukaemias and neuroblastomas – who will benefit from the Zero Childhood Cancer program.
+Each year in Australia, about 200 children and adolescents are diagnosed with a type of cancer that is very difficult to treat and has a less than 30% survival rate, either on first diagnosis or after relapse.
+It is these children – including those suffering the most aggressive forms of brain tumours, sarcomas, infant leukaemias and neuroblastomas – who Zero Childhood Cancer is for.

 As soon as a child is diagnosed with high-risk or relapsed cancer and is enrolled in the Zero Childhood Cancer clinical trial, a sample is taken of their cancer and sent to Children’s Cancer Institute.
 Here, researchers leverage the most innovative technology available to analyse the genetic and molecular make-up of those cells, and use robotic technologies to test hundreds of medicinal drugs against the cells to identify which drugs are most likely to be effective.
 Once a promising drug is identified, it is tested in living laboratory models to see how it performs.
 The results of all the laboratory analysis and testing are then made available to an expert team of clinicians and scientists (the Multi-Disciplinary Tumour Board) who use the data to develop a precise personalised treatment plan – a plan that is specifically tailored to suit that individual child.